theflockers/release-bundles/tasks/managed/publish-index-image/README.md

 ## Changes in 4.0.0
 * Added taskGiturl and taskGitRevision parameters to be passed to the internalRequest
+* The pipeline is called via git resolver now instead of cluster resolver
+  * This was done by changing from `-r` to `--pipeline` in the `internal-request` call
+  * The base image was updated to include this new functionality

 ## Changes in 3.3.0
 * updated the base image used in this task